phillipou/cx-agent-sdk/Docs/PRD.md

 **Intents & Planning**

-* FR46: Define eligible intents in `config/intents.yaml` (id, description, required slots, tool mapping, constraints)
+* FR46: Define eligible intents in `config/intents.yaml` (id, description, required parameters, tool mapping, constraints)
 * FR47: Determine eligible intents per interaction based on context (channel, rollout, customer tier)
 * FR48: Classify the user message to a supported intent (or none) using LLM
-* FR49: Extract required slots (e.g., `order_id`) from text or history; prompt user when missing
+* FR49: Extract required parameters (e.g., `order_id`) from text or history; prompt user when missing
 * FR50: Produce a plan (ToolCall or AskUser) from the selected intent using LLM
-* FR51: Support `AskUser` planning step for missing slots
+* FR51: Support `AskUser` planning step for missing parameters
 * FR52: Expose intent and plan in telemetry and UIs (trace view)
 * FR53: Unknown/disabled intents result in safe fallback (clarify, create ticket, or escalate)